joshtynjala/feathersui-starling-weather/README.md

 ## Requirements

 The following libraries are required.
+They should be placed in a folder named `libraries`.

 * [Starling Framework 1.5.1](http://gamua.com/starling/)
 * [Feathers 1.3.0](http://feathersui.com/)